karakum-team/karakum/docs/guides/Basic_usage.md

 npx karakum --config karakum.config.json
 ```

-When we execute it, we will receive something like that in `generated/jsFileDownload.kt`:
+When we execute it, we will see something like this in `generated/jsFileDownload.kt`:

 ```kotlin
 // @formatter:off